ideasman42/nerd-dictation/readme.rst

    A series of numbers (such as reciting a phone number) is also supported.

    So ``Two four six eight`` becomes ``2,468``.

+Output Type
+   Output can simulate keystroke events (default) or simply print to the standard output.

+User Configuration Script
+   User configuration is just a Python script which can be used to manipulate text using Python's full feature set.

+See ``nerd-dictation begin --help`` for details on how to access these options.

 Dependencies